Seven Great Options for Extras Cover When You’re Pregnant

 5. Natural therapies

-Acupuncture and osteopathy are two natural therapies that can be used to address common pregnancy-related symptoms like nausea and physical discomfort.3Better Health Channel – Osteopathy Medicare does not cover natural therapies and private health insurance only covers some of them.
+Acupuncture and osteopathy are two natural therapies that can be used to address common pregnancy-related symptoms like nausea and physical discomfort.
+Medicare does not cover natural therapies and private health insurance only covers some of them.
 If you think you’d like to access these kind of natural therapies during your pregnancy, make sure you have adequate cover under your Extras policy.

 6. Travel and accommodation

-Did you know that if you live more than 200 km from your specialist or hospital, you might be able to claim back some travel and accommodation costs through your Private Health?4HCF – Using your health insurance to travel for treatment This can be a great benefit if you live in a rural area or a smaller town without the specialist services you need.
+Did you know that if you live more than 200 km from your specialist or hospital, you might be able to claim back some travel and accommodation costs through your Private Health?
+This can be a great benefit if you live in a rural area or a smaller town without the specialist services you need.

 7. Dental care

-When you’re pregnant, the increased hormones in your body can affect your response to plaque, leading to dental issues during or after pregnancy.5Queensland Government – Oral health during pregnancy While that doesn’t happen to everyone, most Extras Policies already include some level of Dental Cover.
+When you’re pregnant, the pregnancy hormones in your body can make gums more sensitive to dental plaque and can lead to gum disease and tooth decay, leading to dental issues during or after pregnancy.
+While that doesn’t happen to everyone, most Extras Policies already include some level of Dental Cover

 Where can I find and compare Health Insurance?